CuriousCoder25/hotelhq_app/README.md

 - **Bulk Update Room Images**: Script for updating room images in bulk.
 - **Sample Data Seeding**: Script to seed sample data for testing.

-## ⚠️ Database Notice
+## Database Notice

-The MySQL database required for HotelHQ is **not included** in this repository.
+The required MySQL database is **not included** due to proprietary reasons, so the app **cannot run locally** at this time.
-Because the database schema and data are **proprietary**, they are not publicly provided at this time.
-As a result, the application **cannot be run locally** without the required database setup.

-The database files will be **provided soon**, or updates will be made to support a public development setup.
+The database will be provided soon, or the project will be updated to allow a public setup.

-In the meantime, you can view the **Live Demo** linked above.
+Meanwhile, the **Live Demo** above is available to explore the app.

 ## Project Structure